AnnaGerber/node-ardx/content/exercises/ex3.md

 ## Extending the Code

 ### Controlling speed:
-We played with the Arduino's ability to control the brightness of an LED earlier now we will use the same feature to control the speed of our motor.
+We played with the Arduino's ability to control the brightness of an LED earlier, now we will use the same feature to control the speed of our motor.
 The Arduino does this using something called Pulse Width Modulation (PWM).
 This relies on the Arduino's ability to operate really, really fast.
 Rather than directly controlling the voltage coming from the pin the Arduino will switch the pin on and off very quickly.
 In the computer world this is going from 0 to 5 volts many times a second, but in the human world we see it as a voltage.
 For example if the Arduino is PWM'ing at 50% we see the light dimmed 50% because our eyes are not quick enough to see it flashing on and off.
 The same feature works with transistors.
 Don't believe it?
 Try it out - provide a parameter to the start method to control the speed (between 0 and 255):

     myMotor.start(250);